-The right clothing can make the difference between having a nice day in the bush and a day of discomfort.
+The right clothing can make the difference between having a nice day hiking in the bush and a day of discomfort.
 Bushwalking clothing has to take account of a number of factors, including:

 - Comfort in hot, cold, wet and windy weather